 Table 13.
 Postemergence Sedge Control.
 (26 KB, pdf)

 - Herbicide resistant weeds in turf, such as Poa annua, spurges, goosegrass, and crabgrass are becoming more prevalent.
 Fortunately, this can be contained if prudent action is taken.
 The following table summarizes the main herbicides used in turf including their timing (Pre- vs Post-emergence), their mechanism of action within plant (how they control them), and various active ingredients.
 Rotating between and tank-mixing herbicides with different mechanisms of action are keys to delaying or preventing herbicide reistant weeds from dominating a population.

 Table 14.
-Managing Herbicie Resistant Weeds, Timing, Mechanism of Action, Active Ingredient (Trade Name Example).
-(27 KB, PDF)
+Managing Herbicide Resistant Weeds, Timing, Mechanism of Action, Active Ingredient (Trade Name Example).
+(23 KB, pdf)